Mauritius (play): Summary

+Cast and characters

-Production
+Production history

 Mauritius premiered on Broadway at the Biltmore Theatre on October 4, 2007, and closed November 25, 2007.
 This play marked the Broadway debut for Rebeck.
 The play was directed by Doug Hughes with scenic design by John Lee Beatty, costume design by Catherine Zuber and lighting design by Paul Gallo in a Manhattan Theatre Club production.
 Bobby Cannavale received a Tony Award nomination for Best Performance by a Featured Actor in a Play.

 The play had its world premiere in Boston by the Huntington Theatre Company at the Boston Center for the Arts Calderwood Pavilion in October 2006.
 The play was directed by Rebecca Taichman and starred Marin Ireland as Jackie, Michael Aronov as Dennis, Robert Dorfman, Laura Latreille and James Gale as Sterling.

 It was presented at Chicago's Northlight Theatre from February 25 to April 5, 2009.